 Data security considerations for the future of remote work

-When employees across the globe transitioned to working from home in 2020, many organizations had to quickly put solutions in place that kept them connected to the business, their customers and one another.
-But, due to the unprecedented rate at which they were forced to adapt, there were difficult trade-offs that had to be made in the short-term to accommodate immediate business needs.
+When employees around the globe transitioned to working from home in 2020, many organizations had to put solutions in place quickly that kept them connected to the business, their customers and one another.
+But, due to the rate at which they were forced to adapt, there were difficult trade-offs that had to be made in the short-term to accommodate immediate business needs.
 Perhaps most notably, cybersecurity was oftentimes deprioritized in favor of expediency.

-Troy Moritz, Chief Security Officer at TELUS International, says in the early days of COVID-19, nobody knew if the pandemic and its impacts were going to last “a week, a month, a year or a decade."
+In the early days of the COVID-19 pandemic, nobody knew how long the situation and its impacts were going to last.
 The trend was for organizations to disproportionately focus on risk mitigation and stop-gaps to retain business continuity.
 Oftentimes, companies resorted to unencrypted videoconferencing technologies, employees used personal devices with unsecured logins and unapproved apps and file-sharing tools, and risk policies were relaxed or ignored under the extenuating circumstances.

 The ultimate stress test

-The good news is: organizations have an opportunity to rebuild their remote work model in a way that protects all parties involved going forward.
+The good news: Organizations have an opportunity to rebuild their remote work model in a way that protects all parties involved going forward.